 Let’s do this

 Each time I’ve done a upgrade phase, I will post about it here as soon as I can.
-So watch out here for new posts- or go on ‘Coach’s Motorcycle Bible‘ where the story will be summarized.
+So watch out here for new posts- or go on ‘Coach’s Motorcycle Bible‘ (scroll down to the story) where the story will be summarized.
 Watch out for the next step!